blakegillon/100-days-of-code/r1-log.md

 ### R1D20 Aug 15, Tuesday 2017
 finished Beginning Javascript chapter 2 and took notes - will do the summary questions tomororw.

+### R1D20 Aug 16, Wednesday 2017
+worked on Beginning JavaScript up until else and else if statements